-- 3. Utah Code Ann. § 76-10-130362 (Patronizing a prostitute) states, - (1) An actor is guilty of patronizing a prostitute if the actor: - (a) pays or offers or agrees to pay a prostituted individual, or an individual the actor believes to be a prostituted individual, a fee, or the functional equivalent of a fee, for the purpose of engaging in an act of sexual activity; or - (b) enters or remains in a place of prostitution for the purpose of engaging in sexual activity.
+- 3. Utah Code Ann. § 76-10-1303 (Patronizing a prostitute) states, - (1) An actor is guilty of patronizing a prostitute if the actor: - (a) pays or offers or agrees to pay a prostituted individual, or an individual the actor believes to be a prostituted individual, a fee, or the functional equivalent of a fee, for the purpose of engaging in an act of sexual activity; or - (b) enters or remains in a place of prostitution for the purpose of engaging in sexual activity.

-(a) Except as provided in Subsection (5)(d), if the patronizing of a prostitute under Subsection (1)(a) involves a child as the other individual, a violation of Subsection (1)(a) is a second degree felony.

-- (C) otherwise takes indecent liberties with a child; and - (ii) the actor's conduct is with intent to: - (A) cause substantial emotional or bodily pain to any individual; or - (B) to arouse or gratify the sexual desire of any individual.
+- (a) Except as provided in Subsection (5)(d), if the patronizing of a prostitute under Subsection (1)(a) involves a child as the other individual, a violation of Subsection (1)(a) is a second degree felony. - (d) If the act committed under Subsection (5)(a) amounts to an offense that is subject to a greater penalty under another provision of state law than is provided under Subsection (5)(a), this Subsection (5) does not prohibit prosecution and sentencing for the more serious offense. - (6) Upon a conviction for a violation of this section, the court shall order: - (A) cause substantial emotional or bodily pain to any individual; or - (B) to arouse or gratify the sexual desire of any individual.